CtrlK

 git-workflow

-Defines branch naming conventions, PR template requirements, commit message format, discovered-issues escalation policy, and task tracking conventions.
+Defines branch naming conventions, PR template requirements, commit message format, discovered-issues escalation policy, task tracking conventions.
 Load when committing, pushing, or opening PRs.

 Quality